xut806/AC215_ByteBites/README.md

 ## LLM: RAG

-- **Overview**: In this Milestone, we implement the RAG workflow for generating recipes based on user queries.
+- **Overview**: In this part, we implement the RAG workflow for generating recipes based on user queries.

-- **Dataset**: We use the same preprocessed data for the finetuning task and the RAG task.
-We load the preprocessed data from the GCS bucket.
+- **Dataset**: The same preprocessed data is used for both finetuning task and RAG task.
+We first load the preprocessed data from the GCS bucket, then further processes and splits them into manageable chunks using `RecursiveCharacterTextSplitter` with `chunk_size=1000` and `chunk_overlap=200`.

 - **Model Loading**: We load the `facebook/opt-125m` model with the `opt-125m` tokenizer.

 - **RAG choices**:
-  - **Retriever**: We use the `SparseRetrieval` class to retrieve the most similar recipes from the preprocessed dataset.
+  - **Retriever**: We create retriever from the FAISS vector store (`vectorstore.as_retriever()`) and is configured to retrieve a specified number (`k=3`) of top relevant documents.
+  The generator is set up through the Hugging Face pipeline (HuggingFacePipeline)
-  - **Generator**: We use the `CausalLMGenerator` class to generate the recipes based on the user queries.
+  - **Generator**: We set up the generator through the `HuggingFacePipeline` to generate the recipes based on the user queries.
-  - **RAG Server**: We use the `RAGServer` class to run the RAG server and generate the recipes based on the user queries.
-  - **parameters**: max_length=1024, temperature=0.7, top_p=0.95, repetition_penalty=1.2, truncation=True, return_full_text=False, do_sample=True.
+  - **parameters**:
+  - - `max_length=1024` gives a good balance between the length of the generated recipe and the memory usage.
+  - - `temperature=0.7` adds some randomness to the output without making it too chaotic.
+  - -  `top_p=0.95` filters out less likely tokens.
+  - - `repetition_penalty=1.2` makes the model less likely to repeat itself.
+  - - `truncation=True` ensures that the generated text is not cut off abruptly.
+  - - `return_full_text=False` gives only the newly generated text.
+  - - `do_sample=True` allows the model to generate text in a more natural and creative way.